kyyasilmyradovv/kyyasilmyradovv/README.md

 </div>

----

 ## 🚀 About Me

 **Senior Full-Stack Engineer** with **6 years of impactful contribution** crafting digital solutions that streamline operations and deliver meaningful results.
 Across previous roles, built front-end and back-end systems that integrated APIs, connected third-party services, and leveraged emerging technologies—such as **DeFi** to transform finance and **AI** to deliver smarter, user-centric experiences.
 My stack includes FastAPI, Node, React, Next, Web3 and SQL.

-**What drives me:**

-- 🎯 Building products that solve real problems
-- 🤖 Exploring the intersection of AI and user experience
-- ⛓️ Creating seamless Web3 integrations
-- 📊 Optimizing systems for performance and scale

 ## 💻 Tech Stack